Economy of Gjilan

 The municipality of Gjilan is in the Anamorava microregion of Kosovo, and has 42 villages.
 Due to the overall increase in economic development, Gjilan has become a known administrative, commercial and industrial region.
 The territory of Gjilan's municipality currently has an area of 391 km with approximately 130,000 residents.
 The entire territory owns about 24,230 hectares of farmland, from which 18,224 hectares are considered to be agricultural land capable of producing a variety of traditional crops.
 Gjilan is well positioned geographically as an administrative unit.
-Automobile highways roads permit good communication and movement of goods and people, connecting it with Prishtina, Vitia, Ferizaj, Kamenica, Bujanovac, and other centers of Kosovo.
+Automobile highways roads permit good communication and movement of goods and people, connecting it with Pristina, Vitia, Ferizaj, Kamenica, Bujanovac, and other centers of Kosovo.
 Thus, Gjilan has an important strategic center capable of having an impact in the region.
 Natural resources in the region have been exploited since the Middle Ages.
 Notable resources include potassium, magnesium, and the thermal mineral water, or hot springs.

-The historical development of Gjilan
+Historical development of Gjilan

 Historically, Gjilan’s economy was based mostly on agriculture.
 Land was worked with simple and primitive tools, producing low agriculture yield.
 Most production was for domestic consumption, not export.
 Regional agricultural output traditionally included poultry, livestock, handicrafts, arboriculture, and vegetable production.